C. Natesa Mudaliar

-C. Natesa Mudaliar (1875–1937), also known as Natesan, was an Indian politician and activist of the Dravidian Movement from what became the Indian state of Tamil Nadu.
+C. Natesa Mudaliar (1875–1937), also known as C. Natesan, was an Indian politician and activist of the Dravidian Movement from what became the Indian state of Tamil Nadu.
 He was one of the founders of the Justice Party, along with P. Theagaraya Chetty and T. M. Nair.

 Mudaliar was born in Triplicane, Madras, in 1875.
 His early schooling was in Madras, following which he graduated from Presidency College and Madras Medical College before practising as a doctor.

 Mudaliar founded the Madras United League in 1912 and was one of the founders of the South Indian Liberal Federation.
 He was elected to the Madras Legislative Council in 1923 as a candidate of the Justice Party and served as a legislator until 1937, when he died at the age of 62.

 Early life

 Natesa Mudaliar was born in Triplicane, Madras in 1875.
 He belongs to Thuluva Vellalar community.
 He had his early schooling in Madras and graduated in arts from the University of Madras.
 He worked as a lecturer in Pithapuram Maharaja College and as an interpreter in the Gordon Woodrof Company.
 He graduated in medicine from Madras Medical College and practiced as a doctor.
+In 1922, he was made a member of the First Selection committee for admission to Madras Medical College.